isabella232/magento-learn.en/help/free-video-library/grid-on-the-storefront.md

 ---
 # Grid on the Storefront

-We are all used to seeing UiComponents grids on the Magento backend office, such as the product page grid.
-We can create same grid on the Magento 2 storefront.
+We are all used to seeing UiComponents grids on the Magento backend, such as the product page grid.
+We can create the same grid on the Magento 2 storefront.
 These videos show you how to create UiComponents Grids on the storefront in your Magento 2 store.

 We will see a lot of php and xml, but the grids are built on JavaScript.
-JavaScript renders parts of UI Interface on the browser side regardless of the page context.
+JavaScript renders parts of the UI Interface on the browser side, regardless of the page context.

-As the result, we get a UiComponents grid on the storefront with columns for Product Name, Quantity and Price.
-The Price column will be displayed with the price formatting.
+As a result, we get a UiComponents grid on the storefront with columns for Product Name, Quantity and Price.
+The Price column will be displayed with sprice formatting.

 #### Who is this video for?
 * Developers